-Helping You & Your Neighbors Hear Better in Northampton, MA
+Helping You & Your Neighbors Hear Better in the Pioneer Valley

 Our passion is helping smart people like you—people who are interested in staying connected and getting the most out of life—rediscover hearing.
 Our satisfaction comes from the joy our patients feel when they are hearing clearer, able to once again connect with friends, family, and the world around them.

 We provide a full range of diagnostic and preventative hearing services, including hearing aid screening, evaluations, hearing aids, and rehabilitative and preventative counseling.
 You’ll be working with our highly trained staff to couple the latest in hearing aid technology with the best fit for your hearing needs.